Jaha’s Caretakers

-Zara is a proud trans Pakistani Muslim creator and storyteller with extensive experience across diverse fields such as documentary filmmaking, public school education, nonprofit administration, event production, and small business operations.
-They are deeply committed to amplifying trans and queer ancestral wisdom through storytelling, healing spaces, and performance.
+Zara is a trans and non-binary Pakistani Muslim programmer, storyteller, and creative consultant with leadership experience spanning documentary filmmaking, youth media, public education, nonprofit administration, event production, and small business operations.
+They are passionate about amplifying ancestral wisdom through storytelling, healing spaces, and performance.

 Haas Distinguished Chair in LGBT Equity and Associate Professor at UC Berkeley